gracetownland/OER-AI/Docs/DEPLOYMENT_GUIDE.md

    - Username: your email address
    - Email: same as username
    - Temporary password: create a secure password
-6. Uncheck "Send an email invitation"
+6. Click "Don't send an email invitation"
 7. Click "Create user"
 8. After creation, select the user and click "Add user to group"
-9. Select the "Admins" group
+9. Select the "admin" group
 10. On first login, you'll be prompted to change your password

-### Step 4: Visit Web App
+### Step 3: Visit Web App

 You can now navigate to the web app URL (found in the Amplify console) to see your application in action.